patedwards/mandelbrotset-xyz/README.md

 1. From within mandelbrotset-xyz, run `npm start`
 2. Open your browser and navigate to http://localhost:3000.
 3. Explore the Mandelbrot set!

+## Todos

+[ ] make the x,y and z relate to position in complex space, not web mercator [ ] restore the x,y,z form setter